My Background

 From Horticulture to Health Promotion

-I am a Registered Horticultural Therapist, educator, and advocate working on Treaty 3 territory.
+I am a Registered Horticultural Therapist, educator, and advocate working on Between the Lakes Treaty 3.
 I am dedicated to inspiring curiosity, fostering nourishment, and building hope through the transformative power of horticulture.

 My approach blends hands-on practice with education and advocacy to understand and apply the health benefits of horticulture to your target audience.